-On the night of 1 November, a candlelit procession leads from Pátzcuaro to the nearby island of Janitzio.
+On the night of 1 November, a candlelit procession leads from the pueblo mágico of Pátzcuaro to the nearby island of Janitzio.
 This event, known as “Noche de Muertos,” features colorful canoes and boats adorned with candles and flowers, creating a beautiful sight on the lake.
 The island is known for its iconic tradition of creating large candlelit figures that represent various themes.
 These figures are displayed along the hillsides of the island and create a mesmerizing visual spectacle.

 How to Get to Michoacan